Supporting adult family members via telephone, text, email and web chat

-Being a parent or carer to a child or young person can often be difficult without emotional support and guidance there to help.
-Many parents feel confused by what information is available or struggle to access services close to home.
+Family pressures can sometimes be difficult to manage without emotional support and guidance to help.
+Many people feel confused by what information is available or struggle to access services close to home.

-Our free FamilyLine Service tackles these issues in a new and innovative way by using a network of ‘virtual’ volunteers from across the country to support parents and carers through telephone calls, email and text message.
+Our free FamilyLine service tackles these issues in a new and innovative way by using a network of volunteers from across the country to support family members over the age of 18 through telephone calls, email, web chat and text message.

 The service aims to:

-We use a team of trained volunteers with the knowledge and experience of parenting issues to support parents and carers via telephone, text and email.
+We use a team of trained volunteers with the knowledge and experience of family issues to support service users via telephone, text, web chat and email.

-We are here to provide a listening ear, answer those particular parenting questions or help with guidance around more complex issues.
-We can also provide longer term support through regular sessions with our befrienders and counsellors.
-All via telephone, text message or email for free.
+We are here to provide a listening ear, answer particular parenting questions or help with guidance around more complex family issues.
+We can also provide longer-term support through regular sessions with our Befrienders and Counsellors.
+All support takes place via telephone, text message, web chat or email and is free.

-Any parent or carer from anywhere in England and Wales can get in touch with the service for free via telephone, text message or email, using the below details.
+Family members aged 18 years old and over from anywhere in England, Wales and the Isle of Man can get in touch with the service for free via telephone, text message, web chat or email, using the details below.

-Want to help us make a difference to the lives of parents and carers?
-Find out more about the different ways you can volunteer by telephone, text message and email with our National Parent Support Service below.
+Want to help us make a difference to the lives of adult family members?
+Find out more about the different ways you can volunteer by telephone, text message, web chat and email with FamilyLine below.

 LV= supports FamilyLine to ensure that we are available for families when they need us.
 This Mental Health Awareness Week (9-15 May), LV= and Family Action have launched ‘Help is at Hand’, an initiative to raise awareness about the importance of seeking mental health support and, provide direct access to FamilyLine.
 For more information on our partnership, click here.